 Five Naiset Huts were built nearly a century ago in 1925 by A.O.
 Wheeler, the Alpine Club of Canada founder.
 The huts lie close to the lodge and near the park ranger cabin just below Wonder Pass.
 Each hut is a single-room wood cabin that varies in size from 3 to 8 beds and contains a wood-burning fireplace.

 Reservations are required in advance, and they sell out every single night in the summer and winter.
-Beds cost $25 per person a night and can be made via phone or email with the Assiniboine Lodge. (+1 403-678-2883)
+Beds cost $25 per person a night plus a $5 booking fee and can be made via phone or email with the Assiniboine Lodge. (+1 403-678-2883)

 The Assiniboine Lodge far exceeds the price of the other two options and is far more luxurious than camping.
 It’s surely a once-in-a-lifetime trip as the lodge’s location is superb, with views of Lake Magog and Mount Assiniboine.
-Room rates vary between $380 to $460 CAD per person and vary based on the room type – cabin or room in the lodge.
+Room rates vary between $395 to $5800 CAD per person and vary based on the room type – cabin or room in the lodge.
+Helicopter flights are not included.

-All meals are included, and they have hot showers, a flush toilet, and a sauna!.
+All meals are included, and they have hot showers, a flush toilet, and a sauna!
 It’s just about as good as it can get in a remote wilderness setting.
-Reservations book out almost a year in advance and can be made through the lodge office.
+Despite the high cost, reservations book out almost a year in advance and can be made through the lodge office.

 Best Mount Assiniboine Hikes and Viewpoints